-The BSW curriculum is sequential to a significant degree, as is the case with most "professionally-oriented" degree programs.
-Hence, BSW students usually complete their undergraduate coursework in the order shown below.
-Students should take SW 100 - Introduction to Social Work and Social Welfare and SW 250 - Diversity and Social Justice in Social Work at the very beginning of their Social Work courses.
-Subsequently, students majoring in Social Work should complete the courses listed in Appendices B and C.
+The BSW curriculum is sequential to a significant degree, as is the case with most professionally oriented degree programs.
+Students should take SW 100 - Introduction to Social Work and Social Welfare and SW 250 - Diversity and Social Justice in Social Work at the beginning of their Social Work courses.
+See Appendices B and C for sample degree plans.